iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 62

-- After you've carefully loosened all the adhesive, gently swing the glass panel open like a book and let it rest on your workspace.
+- After carefully loosening all the adhesive, gently swing the glass panel open like a book and let it rest on your workspace.

-- When putting things back together, clean off any leftover adhesive from the case (and the front glass if you're reusing it) using isopropyl alcohol.
-Then, apply fresh adhesive by following our display adhesive application guide and using the pre-cut adhesive strips.
+- When putting everything back together, wipe away any leftover adhesive from the case (and the front glass if you're planning to reuse it) using isopropyl alcohol.
+Then, swap in fresh adhesive by following our display adhesive application guide and using pre-cut adhesive strips.

-- Watch out for those flex cables!
-It's easy to accidentally pinch one between the front glass and the iPad's frame during reassembly.
-Make sure the flex cables fold gently and tuck neatly under the frame.
-If a flex cable gets pressed completely flat, it might be damaged beyond repair.
+- Watch out when reassembling—it's super easy to accidentally trap a flex cable between the front glass and the iPad’s frame.
+Be sure the flex cables fold softly and tuck neatly under the frame.
+If you press them completely flat, they might get damaged beyond repair.

 Step 63